 Are Home Red Light Devices as Good as Laser Devices?

-Home red light devices can be just as effective as laser devices, so long as all the requirements for a therapeutic response are met (source).
+Home red light devices can be just as effective as laser devices, so long as they meet the requirements for a therapeutic response (source).

 Lasers produce coherent light waves.
 These waves peak and trough in sync with each other.
 They cannot interfere with each other, so they neither amplify nor cancel each other out.